remotion-dev/remotion/packages/docs/docs/config.md

 _removed in v4.0_

-Allows you to use a custom FFMPEG binary.
+Allows you to use a custom FFmpeg binary.
 Must be an absolute path.
-By default, this is null and the FFMPEG in `PATH` will be used.
+By default, this is null and the FFmpeg in `PATH` will be used.

 ```ts title="remotion.config.ts"
 import { Config } from "@remotion/cli/config";